BlokasLabs/pisound-docs/Pisound-&-Pure-Data.md

 You may want to customize the command line arguments for Pure Data according to your own needs.
 To do that, check the [Pure Data's Command Line](https://puredata.info/docs/faq/commandline) documentation and edit /usr/local/etc/pisound/single-click.sh.

-Keep in mind that updating pisound's software will backup and overwrite your scripts, so in that case, you may want to re-apply your changes.
+Keep in mind that updating Pisound's software will backup and overwrite your scripts, so in that case, you may want to re-apply your changes.
 See [here](software/#installing-the-driver) for more details.